paradox460/quickvid/README.md

 ## Installation

+Binaries are provided for various platforms, check the [latest release](https://github.com/paradox460/quickvid/releases/latest) to see if yours is supported

+### Build it yourself

 Quickvid is written in Deno.
 Make sure you have [Deno](https://deno.com/) installed.

 We use Mise for our version and tool chain management.
 You'll need to have [mise](https://mise.jdx.dev) installed.